 As it turned out, I never took my "Blue Highway" tour because I couldn't keep that old Land Cruiser running.
-The furthest it ever got without breaking down was about 80 miles.
-That got me into Idaho, but only barely.
+The furthest it ever got me without breaking down was about 80 miles.
+That took me into Idaho, but only barely.
 But my never-realized road trip doesn't take anything away from the book that inspired it.

 In the best chapters, Blue Highways has a way of making me feel proud to live in a country that still has open spaces and forgotten corners.
 The prose is sharp and its moral compass is even truer now than ever.
 It's a reminder to slow down.
 To unplug.
 To worry less about ETAs and more about being in a moment.